 Starting an LLC in Maine comes with more costs than just filing the initial paperwork.
 But it doesn’t have to be as expensive as you think.

-We explain all of the initial and ongoing Maine LLC costs below, as well as give you tips on how to save money.
+We explain all of the initial and ongoing Maine LLC cost details below, as well as give you tips on how to save money.

 It costs $175 to form an LLC in Maine.
 This is a fee paid for the Certificate of Formation.